zhangwei03020915/abp/docs/en/solution-templates/microservice/localization-system.md

 ## Language Management

+> If the dynamic localization option is enabled, then the *Language Management Module** will be removed from the optional modules and a new microservice named `LanguageService` will be created.
+The `LanguageService` uses *Language Management Module* behind the scene.

 The *Administration* microservice provides a set of APIs to manage localization.
 The localization resources are defined in each microservice, and when a microservice starts, it registers its localization resources to the related localization tables automatically.
 After that, you can see the localization resources from the [language texts](../../modules/language-management.md#language-texts) and manage them.

 ![language-texts](images/language-management-language-texts-page.png)